Home

 Similarly, a diet of leafy green vegetables can also be quite helpful since they contain folic acid.
 Folic acid has been shown to help reduce both mania and depression.

-CAUTION: No matter what you may have heard, DO NOT use St Johns Wort or SAMe.
-Although these may be effective for people with "ordinary" or unipolar depression, they are very dangerous for folks with bipolar disorder as they are known to trigger mania.
+CAUTION: No matter what you may have heard, it is likely that you SHOULD NOT use St. John’s Wort or SAMe.
+Although these may be effective for people with “ordinary” or unipolar depression, there is some evidence that they can be dangerous for folks with bipolar disorder as they are known to trigger mania.

 For a while TMS (Transcranial Magnetic Stimulation) has seemed like it could be the next big thing.